AlekseyPauls/JBInternship/README.md

 And get the answer: "24352, 53241, 24234"

-What information do you know?
 What did you learn?
 The number of users in the month of April in different years.
 To clarify the information, add one more condition:

 "How many users were in the april and 2017?"